-So for a few moments let me encourage you to use this ministerial filter as we look at a couple of verses in Hebrews.
-In the NRSV version of Hebs 10.24,25 we read: "Let us consider how to provoke one another to love and good deeds, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day approaching".
-As an aid to letting these words sink in, listen to these two versions in other versions
+So for a few moments let me encourage you to use this ministerial filter as we look at a Hebs 10.24,25: "Let us consider how to provoke one another to love and good deeds, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day approaching" (NRSV).
+Hebrews is not a letter addressed to ministers.
+But just imagine it were addressed to ministers - not just to young ministers straight out from college, but to ministers who had been around for a while, perhaps ministers who were hitting the mid-life blues and were tempted to throw in the towel.
+I freely confess that this is not an exercise in strict exegesis - but I dare to think that by extension such a reading may be justified.